An old post from a former life…but the theme is universal.

-My husband and I, how shall I put this…have severe thermal differences.
+My former husband and I, how shall I put this…have severe thermal differences.
 If it were up to him our house would be used to store frozen meats for Costco.
 I, on the other hand, believe that a thermostat was meant to be used.
 If we wanted to live in a frozen tundra we would move there.
 And so I turn it on.
 And I turn it up.
 And he turns it down.
 Or worse, off.

 This causes, how shall I say this…issues.
 I actually think all men have a condition that should be officially termed ‘Thermal Rage.’
 Something about women turning up the thermostat simultaneously flips a switch in them that induces severe anger.
 When I was a kid I would constantly turn the thermostat up at night because I thought my parents were trying to freeze me out of house and home.
 This worked until one night my dad taped a note next to the thermostat that read “Touch this and die” which scared the hell out of me because I was only fourteen.
 To this day, I only turn the thermostat up when nobody is around because I don’t want anyone to kill me.